Alfred Douglas-Hamilton, 13th Duke of Hamilton: Inheritance

 There was a serious possibility that Alfred Hamilton would provide a good match for the twelfth duke's daughter, Lady Mary, but such hopes were dashed in 1890, when Hamilton was partially paralysed by a rare tropical disease he had caught while overseas on his last tour of duty.
 Hamilton recovered and succeeded to the dukedom in 1895.

 While the new duke inherited all entailed property and assets from his cousin, as well as a £1 million debt secured on them, most of the unentailed Hamilton estates went to Lady Mary, who in 1906 married James Graham, 6th Duke of Montrose.
 The properties that left the Hamilton family at this time included Brodick Castle on Arran, which had been owned by the Hamiltons for 500 years.

 One property that did not leave the family was Hamilton Palace, the main family seat.
-The new Duke was also heredity keeper of the Scottish Royal Household.
-However, the Duke offered the palace to the Royal Navy during the First World War for use as a hospital.
-Following the end of the war it was considered necessary to demolish, it due to subsidence, blamed on the family's own coal mines.
+The new Duke was also hereditary keeper of the Palace of Holyroodhouse.
+However, the Duke offered Hamilton Palace to the Royal Navy during the First World War for use as a hospital.
+Following the end of the war it was considered necessary to demolish it due to subsidence, blamed on the family's own coal mines.
 Hamilton lived instead at Dungavel House, which had previously been a Hamilton shooting lodge on moorland close to Strathaven.

 Hamilton was honorary lieutenant-colonel of the 4th Battalion, Highland Light Infantry.

 He was also honorary colonel of the 6th Battalion, the Cameronians (Scottish Rifles).

 Hamilton died shortly after his 78th birthday, on 16 March 1940 at the family's property in Dorset, Ferne House.

-Marriage and issue
+Family

 On 4 December 1901, at the parish church of Newton Tony, Wiltshire, Hamilton married Nina Mary Benita Poore, a daughter of Major Robert Poore.
-She was the founder of the Animal Defence and Anti-Vivisection Society.
+She was later the founder of the Animal Defence and Anti-Vivisection Society.
 They had four sons and three daughters: